 There are several different treatment approaches available, including:

 - Exercises designed to strengthen or retrain the pelvic floor and sphincter muscles to reduce stress leakage.

-- Bladder retraining designed to alter the bladder’s schedule for storing and emptying urine, effective for urge and overflow incontinence.
+- Bladder retraining designed to alter the bladder’s schedule for storing and emptying urine.

 Learn more by calling the Women’s Physical Therapy Department at (337) 521-9408 or schedule your appointment with Dr. Ralph Chesson, urogynecologist and reconstructive surgeon with the Women’s MultiSpecialty Group, by calling (337) 989-7350.